port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/argocd/argocd.md

 </Tabs>

+## Configuration

+Port integrations use a [YAML mapping block](/build-your-software-catalog/customize-integrations/configure-mapping#configuration-structure) to ingest data from the third-party api into Port.

+The mapping makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from the integration API.

 ### Generating ArgoCD token

 1. Navigate to `<serverURL>/settings/accounts/<user>`.
 For example, if you access your ArgoCD at `https://localhost:8080`, you should navigate to `https://localhost:8080/settings/accounts/<user>`